Stee-T/NARMAX/Examples/1_Linear_in_the_Parameters/README.md

 **DefaultValidation:** The the provided `rFOrLSR.DefaultValidation` is designed to imitate step 3.
 Thus, all 3 CTors are called with their arguments contained in the `ValidationDict` dictionary.
 Signal-CTors are bypassed by setting their arguments to the respective identities, being (0,0) for the *Lagger*, 0 for the ExpansionOrder and the [ rFOrLSR.Identity ] for the NonLinearizer with additionally None for the *MakeRational* argument (which is explained in the next tutorial).
 The code generates 5 validation sequences to test the solutions on 5 different input sequences.

 **Custom Validation Function and Data:** This will be demonstrated in a further tutorial.
-The arborescence expects a function pointer and a dictionary, so under mild formal conditions (fixed number of arguments, etc.), the user can use arbitrary validation procedures.
+The arborescence expects a function pointer and a dictionary, so under mild formal conditions (fixed number of arguments, etc.), arbitrary validation procedures can be used.

 ```python
 ValidationDict = { # contains essentially everything passed to the CTors to reconstruct the signal